CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :correct: d
       :feedback_a: Incorrect.
 There is no code to make "You ordered -2 items" the value of 'message.'
       :feedback_b: Incorrect.
 This would be the value of 'message' if numItems equaled 1.
       :feedback_c: Incorrect.
-Variable 'message' was never assigned a value, so this would result in an error.
+Variable 'message' was never assigned a value, so this would result in an error and the code would not run completely.
       :feedback_d: Correct.
 Variable 'message' was never assigned a value, so this would result in an error.

       Refer to the following code: